If your question isn’t on here, please contact us.

 - Do you provide risk assessments for all the places on our itinerary to be visited?

 We have a great many risk assessments for most of the places that you may visit.
-However, there is no substitute for teachers and Group Leaders conducting their own risk assessments, in light of the special needs of the pupils and passengers that will undertake the trip.
+However, there is no substitute for you conducting your own risk assessments, as only you know the unique needs of the pupils and passengers that will undertake the trip.

-- What is an E111/European Health Insurance Card?
+- What is a European Health Insurance Card?

-The EHIC (previously known as the E111) is the certificate that entitles you to any treatment that becomes necessary during your visit to the EEA or Switzerland.
+The EHIC is an initiative that entitles you to any treatment that becomes necessary during your visit to the EEA or Switzerland.
 We recommend that all of your students obtain a European Health Insurance Card before travelling.
-You can apply here: https://www.ehic.org.uk/Internet/home.do
+For further information and to apply for a FREE EHIC card, please see the NHS website.